 This 2,805-acre park in the northernmost Florida Keys is among Key Largo’s treasures, with one of the largest tracts of West Indian tropical hardwood hammocks in the United States.
 It also has more than 6 miles of paved trails, most accessible to bicycles and wheelchairs.

 The park is home to more than 80 protected species of animals and plants including the Key Largo woodrat, American crocodile, wild cotton and mahogany mistletoe.

 The park is named after Anna Dagny Johnson, an environmental activist from the 1970s through the 1990s.
 She led the Upper Keys Citizens Association and other environmental organizations that fought development of north Key Largo.

 The park is located on County Road 905, 0.5 miles north of the intersection with the Overseas Highway at mile marker 106.

 The first undersea park in the United States, Key Largo’s John Pennekamp Coral Reef State Park at mile marker 102.5 encompasses about 70 nautical square miles.

 With full-facility camping sites for RV and tent campers, the famed park offers scuba diving, snorkeling and glass-bottom boat tours of the Florida Keys’ living coral reef.

 Visitors can enjoy unmatched snorkeling to see colorful coral reefs.
-Divers can experience the thrill of discovering the underwater Christ of the Deep statue, symbolizing peace of mankind and resting in nearly 25 feet of water, at Key Largo Dry Rocks.
+Divers can experience the thrill of discovering the famed underwater Christ of the Deep statue, symbolizing peace of mankind and resting in nearly 25 feet of water, nearby at Key Largo Dry Rocks.